FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-with-js.md

 Instead of using the built-in tracking, you are also able to use WebComponents' JavaScript API to send your tracking events.

-___
+> Important
-**IMPORTANT**
+>

-**This documentation is NOT a comprehensive FACT-Finder Tracking Documentation.
-Please refer to the [official FACT-Finder Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration) to read more about the tracking itself.**
+> This documentation is NOT a comprehensive FACT-Finder Tracking Documentation.
-___
+> Please refer to the [official FACT-Finder Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration) to read more about the tracking itself.

 The `Tracking` namespace contains the relevant tracking methods.
-All of the contained methods take one object as a parameter.
+All contained methods take one object as a parameter.

 You can access it like this:
 ```Javascript